Kashiwa Mochi : The traditional Japanese Sweet for “Tango no Sekku”

-The sticky plain food is commonly used as a main ingredient for traditional Japanese sweets.
+Mochi (餅) is the traditional Japanese food known as rice cakes.In Japan, the sticky plain white rice cake is commonly used as a main ingredient for traditional Japanese confections, “Wagashi (和菓子)“.

-Speaking of Mochi sweets that represent this season, it can be said that Kashiwa Mochi is a representative of such sweets.
+By the way, speaking of Japanese Mochi sweets that represent this season, Kashiwa Mochi is famous.

-This is because old Kashiwa leaves flutter down after new burgeons have roots in the tree.That inspired the idea that ‘Family line never fails.’
+This is because old Kashiwa leaves flutter down after new burgeons have roots in the tree, and that inspired the idea that “Family line never fails”.

-This is why Kashiwa Mochi is prepared and eaten on the Children’s Day, a Japanese national holiday to celebrate and wish boys’ healthy growth and happiness.
+This is why Kashiwa Mochi is prepared and eaten on the Children’s Day, the Japanese national holiday to celebrate and wish boys’ healthy growth and happiness.

-Whether Japanese people eat the oak tree leaf used for Kashiwa Mochi or not
+Whether Japanese people eat the oak tree leaf for Kashiwa Mochi or not

 To get straight to the point, we don’t eat the Kashiwa leaf because it isn’t edible in general.